 A few concrete examples (among many that could be cited) may help to clarify the types of expenditures appropriate to an application.
 Examples of eligible expenses are: travel and maintenance at a site removed from the home university for research in sources necessary to the project; obtaining digital copies of essential sources; application of investigative methods unusual in the history of pharmacy; or assistance in programming, coding, or other technical assistance.
 Examples of ineligible expenses are: living expenses of the applicant at the home university or indirect expenses such as overhead or other institution-related costs.
 The maximum grant in this program will be $2,000.

 Selection Procedure: Each application is referred for evaluation to an evaluating committee of the American Institute of the History of Pharmacy.
-The ratings of the panel guide the Director in the award of funds available in this program at a particular time.
-Principal criteria used in evaluating an application are: (1) originality and significance of the proposed doctoral thesis; (2) relevance to the history of pharmacy; (3) demonstrated need for outside funds to enhance or complete the research project.
+The ratings of the panel guide the award of funds available in this program at a particular time.
+Principal criteria used in evaluating an application are: (1) originality and significance of the proposed doctoral thesis; (2) relevance to the history of pharmacy; (3) demonstrated need for outside funds to enhance or complete the project.

 Deadline for Application: February 1 each year.
 An application postmarked after that date will be evaluated individually if any funds remain un-awarded; otherwise it will be considered in next year’s program.
 Funds become available by June 30.